 You can identify a cocktail set by the fact that the drummer needs to stand up to play it.
-Cocktail sets can add a unique dynamic to a band setup, and many drummers could benefit from having one.
+These standing sets can add a unique dynamic to a band setup, and many drummers could benefit from having one.

-So, I’m going to take a deeper dive into them and show you one of the top cocktail kits on the market.
+So, I’m going to take a deeper dive into them and show you one of the best cocktail drum kits on the market.

 Table of Contents

 While the drum kit, as we know it, started gaining popularity in the 1920s, cocktail drum sets only came into the picture around the 1940s.
 Even though they were used by quite a few drummers at the time, they never picked up like the standard drum kit did.
 However, they’re still valuable kits to have today that have a few unique benefits.

 The biggest benefit of a cocktail kit is that it’s an all-in-one drum set.
 The bass drum, snare drum, and cymbals are all mounted onto the same stand.
 This gives you a small kit that can fit into tight spaces where a standard drum set typically wouldn’t be able to.

 I’m assuming that’s where the name came from, as large drum kits would struggle to make their way into cocktail parties.